GDPR Privacy Training

 General Workforce Privacy Awareness Training

 For the general workforce, global privacy awareness training need not make employees experts on the GDPR.
-Instead, the training should focus more generally on privacy.
-Training should teach employees what to do to protect personal data to respect people’s rights and fulfill the obligations of GDPR, including GDPR responsibilities, GDPR rights, and GDPR penalties.
-Training should also explain why protecting personal data is important.
-The courses below offer privacy awareness training that focuses on core principles of privacy.
+Instead, the GDPR staff awareness training should focus more generally on privacy and data protection training for staff.
+Training should teach employees what to do to protect personal data to respect people’s rights and fulfill the obligations of GDPR, including responsibilities, rights, and penalties.
+GDPR courses should also explain why protecting personal data is important.
+The GDPR online training for employees courses below offer privacy awareness training that focuses on core principles of privacy.

 This course focuses on key concepts of privacy common across international jurisdictions as well as explains areas where approaches to privacy diverge.
-The course is designed to satisfy EU General Data Protection Regulation (GDPR) training requirements but also to work for the US and other jurisdictions.
-There are 20-minute and 30-minute versions of the course.
+The course is designed to satisfy EU General Data Protection Regulation training requirements but also to work for the US and other jurisdictions.
+There are 12-minute, 20-minute, 25-minute, and 30-minute versions of the course.

 This privacy awareness training course (~ 15 minutes) is a highly-interactive overview of privacy responsibilities and protections regarding the collection, use, and sharing of personal data.
 The course tracks the life cycle of personal data, starting from when it is collected or created.
 The course concludes with a discussion of data retention and destruction.